Peergos/ipfs-nucleus/README.md

 * block.rm (only needed by GC)
 * refs.local (only needed by GC)

-As well as implementing the p2p http proxy.
+As well as implementing the p2p http proxy (incoming and outgoing).
+The incoming proxy target is a new config field: Addresses.ProxyTarget

 It is designed as a drop in replacment for IPFS with the minimal functionality that [Peergos](https://github.com/peergos/peergos) needs to operate, including running an external GC.
 It includes support for flatfs, leveldb and S3 based blockstores including bloomfilter based wrapping.